mosdef-hub/mbuild/CONTRIBUTING.md

 Contributions are welcomed via [pull requests on GitHub](https://github.com/mosdef-hub/mbuild/pulls).
 Developers and/or users will review requested changes and make comments.
-This The rest of this file will serve as a set of general guidelines for contributors.
+The rest of this file will serve as a set of general guidelines for contributors.

 # Features

 ## Implement functionality in a general and flexible fashion

-mBuild is designed to be general and flexible, not limited to single chemistries, file formats, simulations engines, or simulation methods.
-Additions to core features shoudl attempt to provide something that is applicable to a variety of use-cases and not  just the one thing you might need it to do for your research.
-But some specific features targetted toward a limited use case may be appropriate.
+mBuild is designed to be general and flexible, not limited to single chemistries, file formats, simulation engines, or simulation methods.
+Additions to core features should attempt to provide something that is applicable to a variety of use-cases and not targeted at only the focus area of your research.
+However, some specific features targeted toward a limited use case may be appropriate.
 Speak to the developers before writing your code and they will help you make design choices that allow flexibility.